 Tolay Lake Regional Park - Equestrians who participate in the interim-use program for this park east of Petaluma are welcome to explore its trails on weekends.
 There is an active livestock operation in the park, so riders may encounter cattle on the trails.

 Ragle Ranch Regional Park - This Sebastopol park features 3.5 miles of trails in the flood plain of Atascadero Creek.
 The Hilltop Trail offers views across the watershed toward western Sonoma County.
 Ragle has a gravel parking area and water for equestrians.

 Parks with equestrian trails offer a range of amenities.
 Most offer parking for horse trailers and manure bins and some have tie-ups and water troughs in the parking lots or elsewhere in the parks.

 For more information about equestrian amenities at specific parks, visit our Find a Park page and search for parks with equestrian trails.

 Mounted Assistance volunteers

-The Mounted Assistance Unit is a volunteer group which patrols the parks on horseback.
-Riders use their own horses, and working under our department’s guidelines, monitor trail conditions, offer information to other park users and participate in special park events such as the Tolay Fall Festival.
+The Mounted Assistance Unit is a volunteer group that patrols the parks.
+Riders use their own horses, and working under our department’s guidelines, monitor trail conditions, offer information to other park users, and participate in special events such as the Tolay Fall Festival.

 For information about the Mounted Assistance Unit, contact Regional Parks' Volunteer Coordinator John Ryan at (707) 565-2041 or firstname.lastname@example.org.